williamstome/ADE/README.md

 This package provides a demo of a subset of ADE which you can quickly try out for yourself!
 To do so, just double click on "ADE".

+## Before you start ##
+Before you start, make sure you set $JAVA_HOME in your shell to the location on your system of the version of java you'd like to use!

 ## Demo Walkthrough ##

 Examining the ADE file shows that it links to the .ADE shell script, which in turn executes the following command in the src directory: